-Working together to manage paediatric-onset renal conditions moving into adult services Last year we held our second 'Renal conditions: Moving on up together' study day.
-It was a great success and due to popular demand we are running the third 'Renal conditions: Moving on up together' study day on Friday 1st February 2019 at University Hospital Southampton.
+Working together to manage paediatric-onset renal conditions moving into adult services Last year we held our third 'Renal conditions: Moving on up together' study day.
+It was again a great success and due to popular demand we are running the fourth 'Renal conditions: Moving on up together' study day on Friday 31st January 2020 at University Hospital Southampton.

 Once again we are inviting you to attend the free educational day for paediatric and adult MDTs involved in looking after young people with kidney disease.
 The day is also open to patients and carers.
 The day will cover some of the more complex renal conditions moving to adult services.